VivekPanyam/carton/docs/specification/format.md

 model_name = "super_awesome_test_model"

 # Optional
+short_description = "A short description that should be less than or equal to 100 characters."

+# Optional
 model_description = """
 Some description of the model that can be as detailed as you want it to be